 5 Ways to Teach About Asian-Pacific American Histories, Cultures, and Experiences

-Use these strategies from API educators to teach about the breadth and depth of Asian-Pacific American histories, cultures, and experiences — both in May and throughout the school year.
+Use these strategies to teach about the breadth and depth of Asian-Pacific American histories, cultures, and experiences — both in May and throughout the school year.

 Do your research.

-Amplify the voices and experiences of Asian and Pacific Islanders in your curriculum.
+Amplify the voices and experiences of Asians and Pacific Islanders in your curriculum.

 Leverage books as a starting point.

 Books written by and about Asian and Pacific Islanders are a good starting point to gain new understandings and perspectives.
 For young readers especially, books can be a good way to introduce topics like diversity and acceptance into the curriculum.
 First grade teacher Ha from Happy Days in First Grade says, “I’ve found that using picture books and explaining the importance of celebrating diversity has been most impactful in helping my students become more engaged.
-In addition to learning about specific famous and distinguished Asian Americans and Pacific Islanders, it has also broadened my students’ understanding and appreciation of the contributions of these individuals throughout our history.”
+In addition to learning about specific famous and distinguished Asian-Pacific Americans, it has also broadened my students’ understanding and appreciation of the contributions of these individuals throughout our history.”